![]() | Department of Computer

 from the edit menu.

-or align horz
+align vert or align horz from

-menu.
+the edit menu.
 This causes the mouse cursor to change to a

 double-ended arrow; pressing the left mouse button on objects when the cursor